aminnie/amidifx/README.md

 * Presets:
   * Every preset file can be programmed with 8 presets and 16 channels each.
 See the Preset Screen
   * Once a song is selected, the associated file configured in the Songs screen is loaded.
-  * If the P1-8 Meta Cues have been configured in the MIDI file, playng the Song file will automaticall trigger a preset load.
-ALternatively, you can click on a Preset button to activate the sounds configured.
+  * If the P1-8 Meta Cues have been configured in the MIDI file, playng the Song file will automatically trigger a preset load.
+Alternatively, you can click on a Preset button to activate the sounds configured.
   * The system is configured to track the voice and effects on every MIDI channel.
-When a Preset is applied, only the deltas are forwarded to the Deebach module to avoid redundant traffic and potential sound glicthes.
+When a Preset is applied, only the deltas are forwarded to the Deebach module to avoid redundant traffic and potential sound glitches.
 To force a Preset load, or clear the controllers, click on the Panic button.
   * If a MIDI Song plays with 'strange sounds', then the Preset file associated with the Song in the SOng screen has not been configured correctly in the Presets screen.
 * Upper 1 and Lower 1 Rotary Buttons
   * Enables Rotary on and off.
-When turn on reverts to last Fast/Slow setting
+When turned on reverts to last Fast/Slow setting
   * Rotary Fast and Slow buttons go through a time sequence to resemble rotary spin up and slow down after button is pressed
 * Save Perform button
   * Saves the current state of the voices, not unlike powering down a keyboard and having the same setting present when you turn it on again.
 * Bar Counter:
-  * I sactivated by placing a Metadate CUE B0 (lead in bar) or B1 in the midi file, just before the first note is played.
-A good placement tick will result in a acurate o qyarter note bar count.
+  * Activated by placing a Metadate CUE B0 (lead in bar) or B1 in the midi file, just before the first note is played.
+A good placement tick will result in a accurate quarter note beat count.
-* Other Notes:
-  * The Organ section is to be built out in future and the rotary buttons have not been implemented yet.
-The plan is to support soft and physical drawbar controllers in the future
-  * You will notice that the Lower 1, Upper 1, 2 and 3 labels are in effect disbled buttons.
-These buttons activate once it seens an external ARM controller that is used to manage keyboard layering configured in the Preset screen - see below for more
-  * Please connect the Deebach controller to the USB port on your computer before start AMIDIFX.
-If not, AMIDIFX will select the built in software synth.

 ### Preset Configuration for selected Song